lacava/epsilon_lexicase/experiments/README.md

 This directory contains the code necessary to replicate the experiments in the paper.

-**code**: The python scripts in code can be used with an LSF job scheduler to re-run various algorithm comparisons.
+**code**: The python scripts in code can be used with an LSF job scheduler to re-run the algorithm comparisons.
 The GP runs use [ellyn](http://lacava.github.io/ellyn).

 **data**: The data folder contains the results of the experiment.